Global Stability for Charged Scalar Fields in an Asymptotically Flat Metric in Harmonic Gauge: Introduction

-We consider spacetimes $(\mathcal{M}, g)$ close to Minkowski, in the sense that they satisfy certain $L^2$ and $L^\infty$ estimates consistent with small-data solutions to Einstein's Vacuum Equations in harmonic gauge.
-We in particular assume certain energy norms consistent with the stability result \cite{LR}, combined with nicer $L^\infty$ estimates on certain components of the metric shown in \cite{L15}.
+We consider spacetimes $(\mathcal{M}, g)$ close to the Minkowski spacetime on a time interval $[0,T]$, in the sense that $g$ satisfies certain $L^2$ and $L^\infty$ estimates consistent with small-data solutions to Einstein's Vacuum Equations in harmonic gauge.
+We decompose the metric as follows:

-There is a natural way to frame these $L^\infty$ results, which comes from the mass corresponding to the metric.
-We assume the metric is of the form